Medical Laboratory Science Program

 MLS 3311.
 Foundations of Clinical Hematology and Hemostasis I.

-This course for non-MLS student majors is a foundational study of theoretical and practical aspects of clinical hematology and hemostasis with emphasis on principles, methodology, problems encountered, and clinical applications.
-This course may not be used for the MLS major.
+This course introduces non‑MLS majors to foundational concepts in clinical hematology and hemostasis, emphasizing basic principles, cellular morphology, and the physiologic processes underlying blood formation and coagulation.
+Students examine common laboratory methods used to evaluate hematologic and hemostatic function and analyze factors that influence the interpretation of routine test results.
+The course provides an overview of conditions associated with abnormalities in blood cells and coagulation pathways to support understanding of diagnostic findings encountered in healthcare settings.
+Content is designed to strengthen scientific literacy and prepare non‑MLS students to interpret laboratory information relevant to patient assessment.
+The course cannot be applied toward the MLS major.
 Prerequisite: [MATH 1315 or MATH 1317 or MATH 1319 or MATH 1329 or MATH 2321 or MATH 2417 or MATH 2471] and BIO 1330 and BIO 1130 and BIO 1331 and BIO 1131 and CHEM 1341 and CHEM 1141 and CHEM 1342 and CHEM 1142 all with a grades of "C" or better.

 MLS 3312.
 Clinical Hematology and Hemostasis I.